 Too many Texans believe that more accepting attitudes about marijuana among the public and a growing number of states where pot is legal means that an arrest and conviction for a marijuana offense isn’t a big deal, or that police won’t bother making arrests for pot.
 The more than 60,000 Texans arrested for marijuana possession in 2016 should convince you otherwise.

-If you are charged with marijuana possession or distribution in Central Texas, don’t make the mistake of taking it lightly or quickly agreeing to a guilty plea.
+If you are charged with marijuana possession or distribution in Hays, Guadalupe, or Comal County, don’t make the mistake of taking it lightly or quickly agreeing to a guilty plea.
 In addition to fines and time behind bars, a conviction for even the lowest level marijuana offense can restrict your ability to get a job, serve in the military, or get financial aid for college.

 You need to speak with a lawyer as soon as possible after a pot-related arrest.
-The Central Texas marijuana crime defense lawyers at the Law Office of Case J. Darwin of Hays, Guadalupe, and Comal County has extensive experience defending clients against marijuana charges and offer free initial consultations to help you understand your rights and options.
+The Law Office of Case J. Darwin of Hays, Guadalupe, and Comal County has extensive experience defending clients against marijuana charges and offers free initial consultations to help you understand your rights and options.

 Texas Marijuana Charges, Penalties, and Laws